Skip to main content

 1. Vertical-Specific Marketplaces: Tailored offerings for industries like healthcare or finance.

 2. Private Marketplaces: Custom marketplaces for large enterprises.
-They curate approved vendor solutions.
+These curate approved vendor solutions.

 3. Co-Selling Enablement: Marketplaces support joint selling efforts.
 Vendors and partners can reach shared customers.

 4. Managed Services Integration: Managed service providers can offer their services.
-They bundle these with marketplace solutions.
+Bundling occurs with marketplace solutions.

 5. API-Driven Automation: Automated provisioning and management of services.
 This uses marketplace APIs.